Index

 create_volume

-int create_volume(const char * key, int fs_type, const char * device_key)
+int create_volume(const char * name, int fs_type, const char * device_name)

 exec_partial

-int exec_partial(const char * volume, const char * path)
+int exec_partial(const char * path, const char * cmdline)

 exec_partial_fini